- Go 94.4%

 McDonald's MCP Server

-A Model Context Protocol (MCP) server for accessing McDonald's API with automatic authentication, written in Go using the official MCP SDK.
+A Model Context Protocol (MCP) server for accessing McDonald's API, written in Go using the official MCP SDK.
+Supports single-user (stdio) and multi-user (HTTP) modes.

 Features

-- 💾 PostgreSQL Database: Stores authentication tokens and can track orders/menu items
+- PostgreSQL Database: Stores authentication tokens, users, and can track orders/menu items

-- 🔄 Token Management: Automatic token refresh with fallback to full re-authentication
+- Token Management: Automatic token refresh with fallback to re-authentication

 Prerequisites